juliafrankenberg/reviewer-finder-helper/README.md

     * There is a lot of ambiguity in Scopus, so I don't think there is a point in trying to directly access the author profile (the potential author list needs to be inspected)

+It has been deployed to: https://jfg-reviewerfinder.streamlit.app

 Note: I haven't been able to add the SN Reviewer finder tool as this needs API/something more complex atm